SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/index.md

 ## What Data Do I Have?

-It can be hard to create a search query if you do not know what data you have in your Sumo Logic environment.
+It can be hard to create a search query if you don't know what data you have in your Sumo Logic environment.

 You can use the following simple queries to identify possible values for